anhthang/blog/content/posts/2025-10-04-my-2024-macbook-pro-setup.md

 - **The New Terminal**: I finally switched from iTerm2 to **Ghostty**.
 It's a GPU-accelerated terminal that is ridiculously fast, offering the high-performance experience that pairs perfectly with the new Apple Silicon chip.

+- **Project Tooling Upgrade**: I'm migrating my night projects from **Yarn** to **Bun**.
+The performance gains and all-in-one toolkit are a massive upgrade.
+The timing was perfect, as recent releases have added major quality-of-life improvements that make the developer experience so much better.

 - **Aesthetic Shift**: I swapped my code editor and terminal theme from the **Dracula** to the beautiful and rich **Catppuccin**.
 Why?
 You know, _it's cat-themed_.

 ### The Browser Search Continues